 Ever Given Grounding: Suez Canal Closure Highlights Marine Industry Risks

-The recent grounding and subsequent re-floating of the mega-ship Ever Given in the Suez Canal highlighted the fragility of global supply chains.
-This event snarled global marine traffic at a time when supply chains are still recovering from disruptions related to the COVID-19 pandemic.
+The grounding of the mega-ship Ever Given in the Suez Canal presents a challenge that may not be resolved quickly, snarling global marine traffic at a time when supply chains are still recovering from disruptions related to the COVID-19 pandemic.

 Suez Canal handles 12% of global trade

-The Ever Given, a Panama registered ship built in 2018, is one of a new class of extremely large container ships.
-Its grounding on March 23, 2021 and its successful re-floating on March 29 highlighted the fragility of global supply chains.
-In 2019, container ships, of all sizes, carried approximately USD4 trillion of goods.
+The Ever Given, a Panama registered container ship built in 2018, is one of a new class of extremely large container ships.
+Its grounding on March 23, 2021, has inspired worldwide media interest and highlighted the fragility of global supply chains.
+In 2019, container ships (of all sizes) carried approximately US$4 trillion of goods.
 The largest of these ships now range to 400 meters (1,312 feet) long and 59 meters (193 feet) wide, and are capable of carrying up to 24,000 20-foot equivalent unit (TEU) boxes on each voyage.
 The concentration of risk is clear.

-While an official enquiry following this event is ongoing, there has been much speculation about its cause.
 According to a variety of media reports, the Ever Given was blown by strong winds and became stuck on the banks of and blocked the Suez Canal near its southern end.
 Approximately 12% of global trade uses the canal in a series of daily northbound and southbound convoys, carrying close to US$ 10 billion in goods per day, according to various public sources.
-The Suez Canal Authority temporarily suspended navigation in the canal until the obstruction was cleared.
+The Suez Canal Authority temporarily suspended navigation in the canal on March 25.

 Too soon to know specifics of potential insurance claims

-It is too early to tell the extent of insurance claims that will arise from either the ship’s grounding or the canal’s blockage.
-Delays to goods reaching their intended destinations, including through using alternative routes, will impose additional costs, serving a reminder as to why such potential possibilities should be taken into account in risk finance planning.
+It is too early to tell the extent of insurance claims that will arise from the either the ship’s grounding or the canal’s blockage.
+It is obvious that delays to goods reaching their intended destinations, including through using alternative routes, will impose additional costs, which should be taken into account in risk finance planning.

-- The nature of cargoes, such as sensitive food, livestock in transit, and medicines, plus the ability to maintain temperature and other environmental controls.
+- The nature of its cargoes, such as sensitive food and medicines, and the ability to maintain temperature and other environmental controls.

-- The fundamental question of what caused an event.
+- The fundamental question of what caused the ship to run aground.

-It is possible that the biggest exposure to loss could arise from the blockage of the canal.
-Pure economic loss claims (such as reduced value of cargoes, purely as a result of their delayed arrival) are legally complex and the question of the appropriate forum will be key.
-For example, can a ship limit its liability under applicable laws in events such as this?
-Answers to such questions will be key in assessing the liability exposure for the ship owners and/or operators.
+It is possible that the largest claims will arise from ships that are stuck in the canal or otherwise unable to proceed because of the blockage.
+Pure economic loss claims are legally complex and the question of the appropriate forum will be key.
+Can the ship limit its liability under any applicable laws?
+All these questions will be key in assessing the ultimate extent of the ship’s liability.

 Suez Canal one of several global economic chokepoints

 The International Salvage Union (ISU) has for some years warned that the salvage industry is ill-equipped to handle accidents that occur at sea involving vessels as large as the Ever Given.
-Offloading and lightening such large ships to make them easier to salvage present considerable challenges.
+Offloading and lightening such large ships to make them easier to salvage — in this case simply to move it — present considerable challenges.

-Managing such risks and mitigating them with insurance requires careful consideration.
-We strongly advise our clients to consider these risks and to talk to their Marsh contacts if they have questions regarding this matter.
+Managing such risks and mitigation of them with insurance, needs careful consideration and we strongly advise our clients to consider these risks and talk to their usual Marsh contacts to discuss this matter further.